cdaringe/mock-npm-install/README.md

 # mock-npm-install
-Install or removes a dummy package into a node_modules/ folder.
-All actions are sync, ATM!
+Install or remove a dummy package into a node_modules/ folder.
+All actions are synchronous, at the moment!

 ## usage
 ```js